The next application cycle will take place in fall 2020; further information will be posted here in August.

 - Equipment purchased should be donated to an MIT department or returned to the Arts at MIT after the project is completed

 All applicants must complete the CAMIT Grant application.
 Please find links to the application form and budget template on the top right section of this page.

 - A budget

 - A one-page résumé

 - A completed reference form (optional for faculty and staff applicants)

 - A one-minute video describing the project

 Examples of project-specific requirements:

-- Written confirmation for permission to use of MIT sites, facilities, or equipment
+- Written confirmation for permission for the use of MIT sites, facilities, or equipment

 - Quoted prices for the materials listed in budget